RashadZA/Remote_Kitchen_Test/README.md

 # Remote Kitchen App
-Just showing list of Friends and it's details
+Just showing list of Items from API then adding those in cart.

 # SDK
 Flutter SDK: 3.10.6